The "Thin Blue Line" ain't quite as thin as it used to be!

 He picked up the phone and promptly turned a lighter shade of pale as he listened to the distressed tone of the caller.
 His eyes shot to me, as if pleading for help.
 He knew that he was being graded on his ability to deal with stress and horrifying situations, yet still remain calm.
 "Ma'am, calm down, please, let me try to help you", he continued.

-I could hear the voice of the caller although Al had the phone pressed to his head.
+I could hear the voice of the caller even though Al had the phone pressed to his head.

 "YOU GODDAMN COPS ARE DOING IT AGAIN, SENDING THOSE RADIO WAVES INTO MY BREASTS!!
 I WANT TO KNOW WHO IS IN CHARGE THERE,,,,," as the call went on.
 Al tried for several minutes, as I tried a few years before to rationalize with an irrational personality.
 Rose had scored on another rookie.